Romain2-5/rc_ppg_bloodpressure/README.md

 The Dataset used is the pulse-transit-time (Mehrgardt et al. 2022).
 It is good for my purpose, but it contains only 22 subjects which limits the power.

-(This is still far from perfect and can still be improved)
+(This can still be improved)

 ## Cleaning
 For now, I stick to classics and according to (liang et al., 2018), a 4th order cheby2 filter works well.
 The selection of good period is then done in the feature extraction.

 ## lag between proximal and distal finger ppg
-To extract the lag, I'm using cross-correlation on epochs of 5 seconds and keep only the ones in which there is a positive peak indicating a lag of less than 50 ms between the two signals.
+To extract the lag, I lowpass filter more the data to isolate systolic peaks, then I'm using cross-correlation on epochs of 4 seconds with 3 second overlap and keep only the ones in which there is a positive peak indicating a lag of less than 100 ms between the two signals.

 ## Peak features
 I extract features from PPG and its derivatives according to (Liang et al., 2018).
 I detect the valley in the ppg signal